-Given the restriction on the generalisability of the findings of this research, imposed by the sample being students at only one South African university, it may be beneficial for this study to be extended to various universities throughout the country, in order for the validity of the findings to be more certain about the perspectives of the general population.
-Furthermore, future research could be carried out in regard to obtaining the perceptions of fully qualified CA (SA)'s who are already active members of the accountancy profession and comparing the results to the findings of this research, in order to identify any possibly interesting comparisons.
+Given the restriction on the generalisability of the findings of this research imposed by the sample being students at only one South African university, it may be beneficial for this study to be extended to various universities throughout the country.
+This is in order for the validity of the findings to be more certain about the perspectives of the general population, and to identify possible differences in the effects of variations of ethics education.
+Furthermore, future research could be carried out with regard to obtaining the perceptions of fully qualified CA (SA)'s who are already active members of the accountancy profession and comparing the results to the findings of this research, in order to identify any possibly interesting comparisons.

-As observed by Vitell et al. (1993) and Salter et al. (2001), in studies investigating constructs affecting an individual's perceptions in ethical situations, not that many have been cross-cultural in content, in spite of the importance of this factor.
-Ideally, several countries need to be included in a study so that the effects of cultural dimension can be reliably measured.
-Although this may prove challenging and several studies will possibly be needed, this is considered a very worthwhile research endeavour in the area of ethical rationale and the effect of societal circumstances and culture as an ethical determinant.
+As observed by Vitell et al. (1993) and Salter et al. (2001), in studies conducted investigating constructs affecting an individual's perceptions in ethics-related situations, few have been cross-cultural in content, in spite of the importance of this factor.
+Ideally, several countries need to be included in a study so that the effects of cultural dimensions can be reliably measured.
+Although this may prove challenging and several studies will possibly be needed, this is considered a very worthwhile research endeavour in the area of how societal circumstances and culture determine ethical perceptions.

-Finally in order to evaluate the effects of the introduction of formalised university ethics education into the CA (SA) training programme, as a result of SAICA requirements, viable research could involve analysing South African university and SAICA reports of ethical violation amongst its students and members (specifically trainee accountants) respectively, as well as incidences of cheating amongst those writing (CA) SA
+Finally, in order to evaluate the effects of the introduction of formalised university ethics education into the CA (SA) training programme, as a result of SAICA requirements, viable research could involve analysing South African universities' and SAICA reports of ethics-related violations among its students and members (specifically trainee accountants) respectively, as well as incidences of cheating among those writing CA (SA) Qualifying Examinations.

-Qualifying Examinations.
 Comparisons could be made with results prior to the introduction of formalised ethics education, in order to evaluate its viability and the benefits that it has provided.
-28